ebelingGWEIV/ebelingGWEIV/README.md

 I feel that my undergraduate education best suits me for focusing on the security of operations and IoT devices.
 I have yet to do a side project related to cyber security, but as I find the time to work through [HackTheBox](https://www.hackthebox.eu/), [TryHackMe](https://tryhackme.com/), or find something related to embedded security to work on, I will talk about that here.

+I hold a security clearance for my day job, which makes it difficult to do side projects related to cyber security.
+That does, however, remove the guilt that I might feel by doing side projects purely for fun.

 ### Class Projects